March 811: Formula One World Championship

 The team debuted at the 1981 South African Grand Prix, a race that did not have World Championship status.
-For political reasons, only the teams organized in the FOCA started here; Ferrari, Alfa Romeo, Osella and Renault were absent.
-In a field of just 18 riders, Daly finished 11th and last; Salazar retired after 18 laps due to a gearbox failure.
+For political reasons, only the teams organized in FOCA started here; Ferrari, Alfa Romeo, Osella and Renault were absent.
+In a field of just 18 drivers, Daly finished 11th and last; Salazar retired after 18 laps due to a gearbox failure.